Periprava labor camp: Labor camp

 The main facility of the labor camp was next to Periprava village; other detention facilities in the area were at Sfiștofca, Grindu, Letea, C. A. Rosetti, and on ferries.
 In the early 1950s, Periprava was a section of the Chilia Formation; it became an independent prison on July 1, 1957.
 The official designation for the camp was Facility 0830 (Formațiunea 0830).
 Exposed to scorching heat and mosquito swarms in the summer and icy winds in the winter, the prisoners lived in brick-walled, 24 m^{2} pens that held up to 160 men each.
 They spent their days cutting reeds and building dams; those who were unable to fulfill the daily quota of 8 thick bundles of reeds were beat unconscious by guards wielding rubber clubs.

-According to testimony in 2013 by Andrei Muraru, then head of the Institute for the Investigation of Communist Crimes in Romania, this "was an extermination camp; it was a repressive, excessive, inhuman and discretionary regime."
+According to testimony in 2013 by Andrei Muraru, then head of the Institute for the Investigation of Communist Crimes in Romania, this "was an extermination camp; it was a repressive, excessive, inhuman and discretionary regime".
 Detainees were overworked, beaten, left without heat, and forced to drink dirty water from the Danube, leading to widespread dysentery.
-Also according to Muraru, now an adviser to President Klaus Iohannis, the inmates were subjected to a "diabolic program of extermination through exhausting work, hunger and physical torture."
+Also according to Muraru, later an adviser to President Klaus Iohannis, the inmates were subjected to a "diabolic program of extermination through exhausting work, hunger and physical torture".
 The youngest inmate to die at Periprava was 19 and the oldest 71.
 The deaths were due to exhaustion, hunger, cold, and torture; some of the detainees were shot as they attempted to escape the camp.
 At least 124 prisoners, most of them political ones, are believed to have died in the Periprava labor camp.
 Marieta Hrabanov, who was with her husband in the camp since 1958, remembers: "Not a day went by without seeing how they took away a man beaten to death.
 They stripped them to the skin, tied their hands and feet with wire, and threw them like dogs."